-New Jersey Public Holidays 2017
+New Jersey State Holidays

-New Jersey holidays are basically the same as the federal government.
-Days like Memorial Day, Independence Day and Veteran’s Day are all considered legal holidays.
+Just like most of the states in the country, New Jersey celebrates many of the same holidays as the federal government.
+On those dates, offices and some businesses are closed.
 If the holiday falls on a weekend, the holiday is celebrated on either Friday or Monday, depending on the day of the weekend where the holiday falls.

 The state of New Jersey includes Saturday after 12 Noon as well as all day Sunday as a legal holiday.
 In even years, the day of the General Election is considered a holiday.
 New Jersey celebrates Lincoln’s birthday on February 12 and Washington’s birthday on the third Monday in February.
 However, state employees are not entitled to Lincoln’s birthday as a paid holiday.
 The state’s governor is also given authority to name additional holidays throughout the year.